razor-network/oracle-node/README.md

 ```

 ### Add Job to Collection
 You can add existing jobs to existing collections using `addJobToCollection` command.
+This command will work only for admins.

 ```
 $ ./razor addJobToCollection --address <address> --jobId <job_id> --collectionId <collection_id>